jst-cyr/XConnectTutorial/README.md

 # XConnectTutorial
-A tutorial repository based on the Sitecore documentation to walk users through common interactions with the APIs.
+A tutorial repository based on the Sitecore documentation to walk users through common interactions with the xConnect APIs.

-Based on code from @Martina Wehlander in the "Getting Started" tutorials: https://doc.sitecore.net/developers/xp/getting-started/#tutorials-xconnect
+Based on code from @Martina Wehlander in the "Getting Started" tutorials and other great documentation: https://doc.sitecore.net/developers/xp/getting-started/#tutorials-xconnect

 ## Version support
 **Latest version:** Sitecore XP 9.2.0